-This is a riff on a spinach and oyster soup that my dad used to make for himself on Friday night after a 12 hour day at our market.
-He'd always bring in any leftovers for my brother and I to share the next day.
-I added potatoes to make it a little heartier. and swapped baby spinach leaves for the regular spinach he would use. —inpatskitchen
+This is a riff on a spinach and oyster soup that my dad used to make for himself on Friday night after a 12-hour day at our market.
+He'd always bring in any leftovers for my brother and me to share the next day.
+I added potatoes to make it a little heartier, and swapped baby spinach leaves for the regular spinach he would use. —inpatskitchen

 diced potatoes (small dice) -- I used Yukon Gold

-Combine the oyster liquor, clam juice and water and set aside.
+Combine the oyster liquor, clam juice, and water.
+Set aside.

-In a medium soup pot over medium heat, saute the onion or leek in the butter and olive until soft.
-Add the garlic and saute for about 30 seconds more.
+In a medium soup pot over medium heat, sauté the onion or leek in the butter and olive oil until soft.
+Add the garlic and sauté for about 30 seconds more.

-- Add the cream, bring back up to a simmer and stir in the spinach.
-Cook until the spinach just barely wilts and then add the oysters and any accumulated juices..
+Add the cream, bring back up to a simmer, and stir in the spinach.
+Cook until the spinach just barely wilts, then add the oysters and any accumulated juices.
 Bring back up to a simmer again and simmer for 3 to 4 minutes until the oysters are just done.
 Season to taste with salt and pepper and serve immediately.